ganeti/ganeti/doc/hooks.rst

 OP_REMOVE_NODE
 ++++++++++++++

 Removes a node from the cluster.
+On the removed node the hooks are called during the execution of the operation and not after its completion.

 :directory: node-remove
 :env. vars: NODE_NAME
 :pre-execution: all existing nodes except the removed node
-:post-execution: all existing nodes except the removed node
+:post-execution: all existing nodes

 OP_NODE_SET_PARAMS
 ++++++++++++++++++